Axiver/reddits-nightmare/README.md

 * [image-size](https://www.npmjs.com/package/image-size) by running `npm install image-size`
 * [aspect-ratio](https://www.npmjs.com/package/aspect-ratio) by running `npm install aspect-ratio`

-#### Files and Directories
+#### Setup
+##### Automated

 Run `node beepboop.js` and the bot will perform first time setup.
-The bot will ask you if you want to proceed with first time setup, where if you choose not to, you will be required to create `./configs/account.json` manually, unless the bot is ran again.
+When the bot asks you if you want to use automated setup, type 'y' or 'yes'.

-If you allow it to proceed with setup, it will ask for Instagram account login details, which will then be stored locally into `./configs/account.json`
+It will ask for Instagram account login details, and after it is given the info, it will store them locally at `./configs/account.json`

-If required files are not present, the bot will commit sudoku.
-Missing directories will automatically be created by the bot.
+The bot will then ask you to whitelist subreddits.
+This part is important as broken subreddits can cause the bot to crash.

+When prompted, type in the subreddits, without the `r/`, that you want the bot to browse.
+Single subreddits like `r/all` works too.
+Any subreddits that are below 2 characters long will be fixed automatically.
+You should end up with something like this:

+`What subreddit(s) do you want to whitelist?`
+`(r/all works too.
+Do NOT include 'r/'.
+Seperate using commas.
+Make sure the subreddit exists, or the bot will spit out errors/crash later on.)`
+`dankmemes,memes,aww`

+Ensure that the subreddit you enter actually exists on Reddit, or you will be required to modify/delete `subreddits.txt` on your own to fix the bot.

+##### Manual

+Setting up manually is highly disencouraged as human error will likely occur.
+Anyways, here are the instructions:

+Create the folder `/configs/` in the same directory as where `beepboop.js` is.
+In `/configs/`, create two files, naming them `account.json` and `subreddits.txt` respectively.

+In `account.json`, copy and paste this in: `{"insta_username": "username", "insta_password": "password"}`, replacing `username` and `password` with your own.

+In `subreddits.txt`, type in the subreddits you wish the bot to browse, without `r/` in front of it, seperating them with a comma.
+E.g. `subreddits.txt` would contain `dankmemes,memes,aww`

+Afterwards, run `beepboop.js` and the bot will create the rest of the needed directories for you.

+#### Modification of files

+`account.json` and `subreddits.txt` is open for modification in case you entered any info wrongly.
+To fix either of the files, simply delete it and follow the steps [shown above here](#setup), for the file again.

 ## Contributing